gridlocdev/v/vlib/vweb/README.md

 In the following example, if a user navigates to `/path/to/test` the middleware is executed in the following order: `middleware_func`, `other_func`, `global_middleware`.
-The middleware is executed in the same order as they are defined and if any function in the chain returns `false` the propogation is stopped.
+The middleware is executed in the same order as they are defined and if any function in the chain returns `false` the propagation is stopped.

 **Example:**
 ```v